amroessam/moldock/README.md

 # 🛣Roadmap

+- [ ] Auto infer required modules and select them by default
 - [ ] Add a flag to auto build docker image
 - [ ] Add a flag to auto push docker image
 - [ ] Remove `--dockUser` and auto capture it from system